 Who are our students?
 What makes us unique?
 What are our historical roots?

-Parents tell us their children love the Music Together program due to the strong musical and interpersonal skills of our teachers and the fun, hands-on music-making classes.
+Music Together: Parents tell us their children love the Music Together program due to the strong musical and interpersonal skills of our teachers and the fun, hands-on music-making classes.
 Parents also appreciate the exceptional quality of the Music Together song collections and the parent support materials provided as part of the Music Together program.

-The private instruction program stands out because of the opportunity for on-going student performance in both casual (performance class) settings and in the more formal recital setting.
 While not all students choose or may not immediately be ready to participate in the performance program, those who do find that performances serve as great motivational tool, provide a sense of accomplishment, and allow students to meet other young people who also enjoy music.
 Teachers are able to better map the progress and needs of students when observing a student in performance.

 All of our teachers are accomplished musicians and experienced teachers.